Everton fans didn’t want Sam Allardyce. No set of fans really want Sam Allardyce. But sooner or later you can’t help but respect the man.

 Once you have him as a manager at your own club it quickly becomes apparent that Sam’s approach isn’t solely about being direct or long ball, it’s about getting the best out of whoever is in the team.
 If that needs to be long ball because you have a big man up top and your midfielders are rubbish then so be it.

-Mostly, though, the long-ball merchant stuff is a myth.
-Palace last season actually played fewer long balls under Allardyce than they did under Pardew.
+Mostly, the long-ball merchant stuff is a myth.
+Palace actually played fewer long balls under Allardyce than they did under Pardew.

-Andros Townsend likes crossing and ended up getting in the most crosses last season, while Christian Benteke is good in the air and, shock horror, ended up winning more headers than any other top-flight player.
+Andros Townsend likes crossing and ended up getting in the most crosses of any player that season, while Christian Benteke is good in the air and, shock horror, ended up winning more headers than any other top-flight player.
 As a result of all that, Palace flourished.

 That firefighter image of him as a manager that is only ever used to get teams out of trouble is also not entirely true, even though it is one that he himself has perpetuated, literally through using the word “firefighter” in interviews when referring to himself.